Gabriel Moreno Player Props: Diamondbacks vs. Tigers

 - Moreno is hitting .280 with seven doubles, two home runs and 11 walks.

-- In 61.2% of his 49 games this season, Moreno has picked up at least one hit.
-He's also had 12 multi-hit games.

-- In 49 games played this season, he has hit a homer in only two of them.
+- He has hit a long ball in two of 49 games played this year, and in 1.2% of his plate appearances.

-- Moreno has picked up an RBI in 34.7% of his games this year, with more than one RBI in 8.2% of his games.
-He has also driven in three or more runs in two contests.
+- Moreno has had at least one RBI in 34.7% of his games this season (17 of 49), with two or more RBI four times (8.2%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored at least one run 10 times this year (20.4%), including one multi-run game.
+- In 10 of 49 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.